propstg/zoneminder-notifier/README.md

 TODO

 UI:

-Define cameras (camera id, name)
 Manually control notify for each/all cameras
-Configure notification outputs (don't tie it to discord, but only start with discord) Set up cron schedules for automatically turning on/off notifying (multiple cameras)?
+Set up cron schedules for automatically turning on/off notifying (multiple cameras)?

 Backend:
+Respond to UI events appropriately

-Scan target directory for new "alarm.jpg"
-Trigger appropriate event handler if one detected Respond to UI events appropriately
+Configure notification outputs (don't tie it to discord, but only start with discord) x Define cameras (camera id, name) x Scan target directory for new "alarm.jpg" x Trigger appropriate event handler if one detected